Tamas-Gavlider/WanderRoads/README.md

 [Simple maps](https://github.com/zcreativelabs/react-simple-maps/issues/344) - for simple maps template.

-[Recommendation article ](https://pub.towardsai.net/building-a-recommender-system-with-pandas-1ca0bb03fdce) helped a lot to implement the travel recommendations.
+[Recommendation article ](https://pub.towardsai.net/building-a-recommender-system-with-pandas-1ca0bb03fdce) and [StackOverFlow post](https://stackoverflow.com/questions/62664042/how-to-normalize-columns-in-a-dataframe) helped a lot to implement the travel recommendations and work with the csv file in pandas.

 The travel recommendation csv file was generated with [ChatGPT](https://chatgpt.com/)